tsuru/tsuru/docs/reference/tsuru-client.rst

 ::

-    $ tsuru app-create myblog <platform>
+    $ tsuru app-create myblog <platform> [--plan/-p plan_name] [--team/-t team_owner]

+The ``platform`` parameter is the name of the platform to be used when creating the app.
+This will definer how tsuru understands and executes your app.
+The list of available platforms can be found running ``tsuru platform-list``.

+The ``--plan`` parameter defines the plan to be used.
+The plan specifies how computational resources are allocated to your application.
+Typically this means limits for memory and swap usage, and how much cpu share is allocated.
+The list of available plans can be found running ``tsuru plan-list``.

+If this parameter is not informed, tsuru will choose the plan with the ``default`` flag set to true.

+The ``team`` parameter describes which team is responsible for the created app, this is only needed if the current user belongs to more than one team, in which case this parameter will be mandatory.

-This will return your app's remote url, you should add it to your git
+After running successfully the command will return your app's remote url, you should add it to your git repository:
-repository:

 .. highlight:: bash

 ::

     $ git remote add tsuru git@tsuru.myhost.com:myblog.git

 Listing your apps
 -----------------